elasticio/elasticio.github.io/_guides/defining_execution_frequency_for_flows.md

 since: 20181218
 ---

 Scheduling tasks are part of the {{site.data.tenant.name}} functionality.
 Every flow is executed every 3 minutes which is Platform's default setting.
-Depending on your business needs, the default setting might not always be suitable for you.
-In order to proceed further, you may use some of the flow scheduling features that are going to be described in this article.
+Depending on the business needs, that default setting might not always be suitable.
+To proceed further, you may take advantage of some of the flow scheduling features that are going to be described in this article.

 ## The Scheduling